Pizza Factory

 Pizza Factory Inc. is a chain of pizza restaurants in the western United States, based in Oakhurst, California.
 The company began in 1979, when Danny Wheeler and his wife Carol opened Danny's Red Devil Pizza in Oakhurst.
 Ron Willey and his wife Joyce subsequently opened a second location in 1981, known as Pizza Factory.

 In 1986, Wheeler and Willey began franchising the company under the Pizza Factory name.
-By 2000, the company had expanded to China.
-In 2012, longtime franchisee and marketing team member Mary Jane Riva purchased the company and became its president and chief executive officer.
+By 2000, the company had expanded throughout the western U.S. In 2012, longtime franchisee and marketing team member Mary Jane Riva purchased the company and became its president and chief executive officer.
 As of 2016, Pizza Factory had 115 locations in six U.S. states.

 History

 Early history

 In 1979, Danny Wheeler and his wife Carol purchased a pizza restaurant for $5,000; they opened it as Danny's Red Devil Pizza, located on California State Route 41 in Oakhurst, California, near Yosemite National Park.
 Ron Willey and his wife Joyce were frequent customers at the restaurant.
 In 1981, the Willeys opened a second location in Mariposa, California, known as Pizza Factory.

 By 1982, the Wheelers and the Willeys had been approached by friends who desired to open their own Pizza Factory restaurants.
 The couples allowed the use of the Pizza Factory name for a fee and also helped to set up the new restaurants in small towns across the San Joaquin Valley.
 Carol Wheeler and Joyce Willey wanted to protect the food's consistency and convinced their husbands to begin franchising the company starting in 1986.
 Danny Wheeler and Ron Willey owned the company with their wives.
 The couples chose to open their restaurants in small towns with fewer than 15,000 people, as they did not believe they could compete against larger companies in metropolitan areas.

-Franchisees were required to have $50,000 to $55,000 cash on a total investment of $65,000 to $75,000 to buy in, including a $20,000 franchise fee.
-The company charged a three-percent royalty fee, considered low in comparison to similar franchises.
-The company also charged a one-percent advertising fee.
-Each location made $25,000 to $100,000 per year.
+The overall investment for franchisees is between $274,000 to $542,000, including a $20,000 franchise fee.
+The company charges a three-percent royalty fee, which is considered low in comparison to similar franchises.
 Each restaurant was designed to allow customers to watch as the food was being prepared.
 Each franchisee was encouraged to add local memorabilia and photos to their restaurant, as well as participate in community events and to support local sports teams.
 Joyce Willey said about the company's focus on local communities, "It's a throwback to when neighbors knew one another.
 Our customers are like family."